 On the other hand, however, I have also defended a certain form of populism and a certain form of democracy.
 I have an essay called “Notes on Populism, Elitism, and Democracy.”
 It’s in my book New Right vs. Old Right.

 You do need some kind of popular counter-balance to elites.
 There’s no question about it.
 I’m a populist in this sense.
-I believe in sort of classical republicanism as opposed to liberalism.
+I believe in classical republicanism as opposed to liberalism.
 I believe in an organic model of society.
 I believe, like the classical republicans believed, that the main force in a society that guards liberty is a strong middle class.
 However, liberalism and globalization undermine the middle class.
 Therefore, if you value liberty you have to value protectionism, and you have to impose certain restrictions on the operation of capitalism to make sure that the rich get richer and the poor get richer and the middle class get richer.
-So, I don’t believe in strict equality, but I do sort of like the Aristotelian idea that inequality has to be somewhat proportionate.
+So, I don’t believe in strict equality, but I do like the Aristotelian idea that inequality has to be somewhat proportionate.
 There can be distributive justice, in other words, which is a concept that libertarians just completely reject.
 They write that out of their system of ideas.

 LR: So, you would still be for keeping democracy?

 The model of the mixed regime comes from Aristotle’s Politics, it’s in Montesquieu, and it’s in the United States Constitution.
 And really every good, functional Western European society, ancient and modern, has had some form of a mixed regime.
 You’ve had a monarchical principle, whether it’s a hereditary king or a president or whatever, you’ve had an aristocratic principle, and you’ve had a popular principle.
-Those things have to be kept in balance, and so I sort of believe in the mixed constitution, the mixed order.
+Those things have to be kept in balance, and so I believe in the mixed constitution, the mixed order.
 I just think that we’ve strayed excessively towards a combination of democracy and oligarchy, and we don’t have leaders who think long term about the common good anymore.

 Again, libertarianism doesn’t have a notion of the common good.
-They’ve got procedures and whatever comes out of the sausage machine at the end is blessed, right?
+They’ve got procedures, and whatever comes out of the sausage machine at the end is blessed, right?
 No matter what it looks like, because it’s going through their procedural notions of what is right.

 LR: OK.
 But you would still keep elections?
 Something that does represent the will of the people?
 Because it’s one thing to have checks and balances and another having some way of representing the will of the people.

 GJ: Yeah, well, the will of the people is a really complicated notion.
 This is something I do like to point out against the most anti-democratic people in our circles.
-The fact of the matter is that if we had direct democracy where people voted with their television set or their smartphone or their computer or whatever we would actually have better policies than we do today on things like immigration and trade.
+The fact of the matter is that if we had direct democracy where people voted with their television set or their smartphone or their computer, we would actually have better policies than we do today on things like immigration and trade.
 There’s no question about that.

 So, in situations like that the people actually know what’s right.
 Better than the elites, which need to be brought to heel, brought into line.
 They need to be replaced, basically.

 But what is the will of the people?
 The people wants what is best for it, but what’s best for us is not necessarily what we want at every given moment, right?
 So, we really want that cigarette right now, but that’s not what’s best for us in the greater scheme of things.
-So, you do have to give power to the populace to check elites, but you also have to have people who are wiser and more public spirited than average in positions of authority so they can basically say, “No, we’re not just going to have bread and circuses and free cigarettes” and stuff like that.
+So, you do have to give power to the populace to check elites, but you also have to have people who are wiser and more public spirited than average in positions of authority so they can basically say, “No, we’re not just going to have bread and circuses and free cigarettes.”
 There are bad popular policies that can come about to through direct democracies.
 So, you do have to have a moderating influence.

 This is a standard thing that Rousseau talks about when he talks about the general will.
 The general will is not necessarily what the populace wants at any particular moment.
 It’s what they want when they’re thinking most rationally about things in the long run.